SwanseaUniversityMedical/concept-library/README.md

 To learn about the impact of the other environment variables, please open and examine `./cll/settings.py`.

 ## 2.4.
 Accessing and Exporting the Database
->***[!]
-Note:**
+> [!IMPORTANT]
-If you have made changes to the environment variables in the docker-compose.dev.yaml file you will need to match those changes when connecting through the CLI or PGAdmin4*
+> If you have made changes to the environment variables in the `docker-compose.dev.yaml` file you will need to match those changes when connecting through the CLI or PGAdmin4

 ### 2.4.1.
 Access/Export with PGAdmin4
 #### To access the database